aristoteleo/dynast-release/docs/pipeline_usage.rst

 .. code-block:: text

-    usage: dynast estimate [-h] [--tmp TMP] [--keep-tmp] [--verbose] [-t THREADS] [--reads {total,transcriptome,spliced,unspliced}] [-o OUT] [--groups CSV] [--genes TXT] [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--control] [--p-e P_E] count_dirs [count_dirs ...]
+    usage: dynast estimate [-h] [--tmp TMP] [--keep-tmp] [--verbose] [-t THREADS] [--reads {total,transcriptome,spliced,unspliced}] [-o OUT] [--groups CSV]
+                       [--ignore-groups-for-pi] [--genes TXT] [--cell-threshold COUNT] [--cell-gene-threshold COUNT] [--control] [--p-e P_E]
+                       count_dirs [count_dirs ...]

     Estimate fraction of labeled RNA

     positional arguments:
     count_dirs            Path to directory that contains `dynast count` output.
 When multiple are provided, the barcodes in each of the count directories are suffixed with `-i` where i is a 0-indexed integer.

     optional arguments:
     -h, --help            Show this help message and exit --tmp TMP             Override default temporary directory
     --keep-tmp            Do not delete the tmp directory --verbose             Print debugging information
     -t THREADS            Number of threads to use (default: 8) --reads {total,transcriptome,spliced,unspliced}
                         Read groups to perform estimation on.
-This option can be used multiple times to estimate multiple groups.
-By default, all possible reads groups are used.
-      -o OUT                Path to output directory (default: current directory) --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
-Cells will be combined per group for estimation.
+This option can be used multiple times to estimate multiple groups. (default: all possible reads groups) -o OUT                Path to output directory (default: current directory) --groups CSV          CSV containing cell (barcode) groups, where the first column is the barcode and the second is the group name the cell belongs to.
+Cells will be combined per group for estimation of parameters specified by `--groups-for`.
+    --ignore-groups-for-pi
+                        Ignore cell groupings when estimating the fraction of labeled RNA.
+This option only has an effect when `--groups` is also specified.
     --genes TXT           Textfile containing list of genes to use.
 All other genes will be treated as if they do not exist.
     --cell-threshold COUNT
                         A cell must have at least this many reads for correction. (default: 1000) --cell-gene-threshold COUNT
                         A cell-gene pair must have at least this many reads for correction. (default: 16) --control             Indicate this is a control sample, only the background mutation rate will be estimated.
     --p-e P_E             Textfile containing a single number, indicating the estimated background mutation rate

 Estimation thresholds
 '''''''''''''''''''''